liaochenlanruo/pgcgap/docs/index.md

   - New support for hybrid assembly of paired-end short reads and long reads.
   - Add the selecting of best-fit model of evolution for DNA and protein alignments before constructing a phylogenetic tree.
   - Optimized display of help information.
 Users can check parameters for each modulewith command "pgcgap \[Assemble\|Annotate\|ANI\|AntiRes\|CoreTree\|MASH\|OrthoF\|Pan\|pCOG\|VAR\]", and can look up the examples of each module with command "pgcgap Examples".

+- V1.0.12

+  - Added automatic mode for illumina genome assembly.
+First, PGCGAP calls "ABySS" for genome assembly.
+When the assembled N50 is less than 50,000, it automatically calls "SPAdes" to try multiple parameters for assembly.
+  - Added ability to filter short sequences of assembled genomes.
+  - Added function of genome assembly status assessment.